Deutz-Fahr: The Agro Series

-Turning Point with the Agrotron Series
+The Agrotron Series

 Deutz-Fahr Agrotron 6.15 MK1, high-performance tractor from the Agrotron series.

 With the introduction of the Agrotron series starting in 1996, Deutz-Fahr—under the leadership of the SLH Group (Same-Lamborghini-Hürlimann)—initiated a comprehensive technological reboot.
 Production was relocated to Lauingen, air-cooled engines were replaced with water-cooled units, and a modern, comfort-focused cab design was introduced.

 This new tractor generation was primarily aimed at medium and large-scale farms.
 In the second generation, launched in 1997/98 under the designation MK3, performance and build quality were further enhanced.
 Models such as the Agrotron 230 and 260, offering up to 256 hp, featured electronic engine management (EMR), which reduced fuel consumption and emissions.
 At the same time, the compact Agroplus series—based on the Same Dorado—was successfully positioned in the market.

 A major innovation came with the introduction of the stepless TTV transmission in 2001.
 Developed in cooperation with ZF, this continuously variable transmission allowed load-dependent speed control and was particularly well-received by contractors and large-scale operations.
 In the following years, the model range expanded significantly.
 Between 2003 and 2005, the Agrotron 120 to 180.7 models were introduced as a new mid-range series with up to 182 hp, while the Agrotron 210 to 265 catered to international markets as high-horsepower tractors.
 The Agrotron K, launched in 2005 with 84 to 115 hp, was designed specifically for grassland and intensive livestock farms.
 The Agrotron X models, with up to 271 hp, targeted heavy-duty applications.

 Further series followed in the late 2000s: in 2008, the Agrotron M was launched as a modern six-cylinder line featuring common rail injection and an optimized cab design.
 Introduced in 2007, the Agrofarm series addressed the compact mid-range segment with simplified features, in some versions also offering TTV transmissions.
 Positioned below the X series, the Agrotron L featured six-cylinder engines, high driving comfort, and assistance systems, making it suitable for continuous operation.

-The Agrotron era marked Deutz-Fahr’s transformation into a technologically advanced and internationally positioned tractor manufacturer.
-With a wide model range, innovative transmission technologies, and a clear focus on different customer segments, the brand entered a new phase of development.
+The Agrotron era marked Deutz-Fahr’s transformation into a more technologically advanced and international tractor manufacturer through a wide model range, innovative transmission technologies, and a focus on different customer segments.